Tukuy - Senior Capstone

 Sacha’s Magic

-Our character Sacha has a magic, nature-like effect.
+Our character Sacha has a magical, nature-like effect.

 Sacha is at times weak, while others strong.
 Her magic reflects this, with her weaker magic having sharper, quicker, desperate lines.
 As well as more grainy, smaller noise in its pulsing, and a flickering in its glow as well.